 True life confession time, I was considering majoring in music — it’s a good thing I didn’t.
 A house with 2 music majors would be a broke house indeed.

-ANYWAY.
-I started teaching flute lessons when I was in high school.
-I didn’t LOVE it, but the money was good and I really enjoyed playing my flute so I kept doing it until I hit nursing school.
 It got too complicated at that point.
-I will admit that I had a couple of REALLY good flute teachers, who gave me a real love for the flute and music in general.
-I wanted to be that for the girls I taught.
+I will admit that I had a couple of REALLY good flute teachers, who gave me a genuine love for the flute and music in general.
+I wanted to be that for the young students I taught.

 Fast forward quite a few years and we got our own piano — it’s a requisite when your husband’s a music teacher (we actually got it free, from someone wanting to get it out of their garage, it’s not in perfect shape but it still plays music pretty well).

-I knew I wanted the kids to learn music but the thought of doling out hundreds of dollars/month to teach them what the basic notes were was laughable to me.
 I mean, my husband is a MUSIC TEACHER.
-But, like most things, it has fallen on me to teach my kids piano.
+But, like most things, it has fallen on me to teach my kids their first piano lessons.
 My mom actually taught me piano, and while I am no virtuoso, I can plunk through some good primary tunes.
 Here are my 8 tips for teaching your own kids:

 Teaching Piano at Home